ps2cnc/ps2cnc/README.md

 Note the g-code language does not require a new line for each movement nor does it require two nor all three coordinates per G0/G1 command.

-Looking at the jscut web page the defaults use rates that are crazy fast for what we will use on our machine, but those defaults show up in the file (since we did not change them) 2540 mm/min for Rapid movement, 127 mm/min for Plunge (Z movement down into the material, and back out), 1016 mm/min for cutting (x/y movement).
+Looking at the jscut web page the defaults use rates that are crazy fast for what we will use on our machine, but those defaults show up in the file (since we did not change them) 2540 mm/min for Rapid movement, 127 mm/min for Plunge (Z movement down into the material, and back out), 1016 mm/min for cutting (X/X movement while in the material).
 If you want to cut a path some depth into the material basically you move the bit down a little, then do all the X/Y stuff at that depth, then move the bit down and repeat all the X/Y stuff until you get the depth you want.
 Think about it, the bit is round and spinning.

 The CAM tool does not have to start the path where you started it in your PostScript/SVG.
 Likewise it does not have to follow the path in the direction you described the path.
 More on this later.
 Jscut uses the terms pocket, engrave, inside, outside.
 Engrave means cut exactly on the path I have described.
 Inside means do the math to have the cut path such that it just cuts inside the path described.
 Yes corners less than 180 degrees will not be sharp they will have the curve of the radius of the bit.
 Outside means cut a path such that the cut is just outside the shape of the path.
 And likewise with corners less than a 180 degree turn will not be sharp.
+A round brush cannot clean the floor all the way into the corner of the room.

 Some PostScript